2Pz/me3-manager-help/docs/user-guide/troubleshooting.md

 ## “ME3 not installed” or “ME3 not detected”

 - Re-run the ME3 installation from [Getting Started](getting-started.md).

+=== "Windows"

-- On Windows, prefer the official Stable installer. or let the manager handle the installation process by selecting the Custom Portable installer
+    - Prefer the official Stable installer
+    - Alternatively, let the Manager handle install using the Custom Portable option

+=== "Linux"

-- On Linux, follow the Stable installation script.
-Ensure the Manager can access the ME3 folder.
+    - Use the Stable installation script
+    - Ensure the Manager has permission to access the ME3 folder

 ## Permission or antivirus issues